Salty923/Novemberninth/README.md

 # Novemberninth
-NWBC class work for November 9th
+NWBC class work for November 9th using git and github